palmdrop/bspwm-tools/README.md

    source bspwm-tools/install.sh
    ```

 The scripts will be copied to `/usr/local/bin`.
 If we ever want to uninstall any of the scripts, remove them from this directory, or run the `uninstall.sh` script.

 <!-- USAGE EXAMPLES -->
 ## Usage
 Most of the scripts are fairly simple to use, especially if you're already familiar with bspwm and bspc.
-Each script can be run with `script-name help` in order to display it's usage.
+Each script can be run with `script-name help` to display its usage.
+If you have any questions, feel free to contact me.

 <!-- CONTRIBUTING -->
 ## Contributing